Vikx001/Movie_ticket_booking/README.md

 Our product will be delivered using an Agile methodology that embraces the DevOps culture.
 Please note that our culture embraces change and these documents are treated as living, breathing artefacts that will be continuously updated.
 The scrum master and product owner will be assigned in a rotation basis per each sprint.

 # Scrum Master
-Week 1, Aneesh Ramakrishna Pillai
+Sprint 1, Aneesh Ramakrishna Pillai
+Sprint 2, Vikash Sharma
 Sprint 3, Binupa Chullickal Babu

 # Product Owner
-<<list week number, student name>>
-Rotating product owner so that everyone gets to experience the role once.
+Sprint 1, Neeharica Madanu
+Sprint 2, Shreya Raghuvanshi
+Sprint 3, Sushmitha Holthal Manjunath

 # Team Members
 1. Binupa Chullickal Babu (L00179364)